bliu1972/URL-shortening-test-client/README.md

 ## Overview

-The URL Shortener test client a simple application that makes load calls to URL Shortener Service
+The URL Shortener test client is a simple application that makes load calls to URL Shortener Service

 ## Features